redsymbol/genstatic/README.txt

 Often, you will like to set variable names and values that are available to the templates.
 Create a python file that defines these variables - for example, "myparams.py" .
-The pass this file name with the -d option to genstatic.
+Then pass this file name with the -d option to genstatic.

-(You will have to use Python syntax, which most IT workers find very straightforward.
+(You will have to use Python syntax.
+If you're the type of person who wants to use genstatic, you will probably find this very easy to pick up.
 See Appendix A for a primer.)

 HOW ABOUT AN EXAMPLE